Explore Mount Hua in China

 A twisty, turny bus ride and a hike up a massive amount of stone stairs leading to the ticket booth of Huashan and then up some more stairs (I’ve never climbed more stairs than I have the 10 days I spent in China) and we boarded the gondola.
 After a brief alli-oop over a rock face we were given a vista that took my breath away.
 Craggy mountains speckled green, surrounded by mid-morning mist.
 In that moment I understood why the Chinese consider Mount Huashan one of the 5 sacred mountains, there was an other worldly power there that is impossible to describe.

 During our 12 kilometer ride we bobbed up and over parts of Huashan that jetted up towards the sky.
 Below we saw the cliff side path that leads to the peak Mount Hua, unoccupied and seemingly lonely.
 At one point during the ride we flew over small huts surrounded by gardens on the cliff side, occupied by villagers.
 It is a wonder how their homes are able to withstand the wind that whip through the mountains.
 Nearing the end of our journey the gondola’s wire lead into the mountain Hua.
 The station was carved into the side of the mountain and swallowed us as we entered.
 Stepping out of the shelter of the car wind engulfed us and there was an instant chill.
-We put on plenty of layers and our journey continued.
+We put on thermal layers and jackets and our journey continued.

 Huashan has 5 peaks and we knew The Plank Walk in the Sky was located near the South Peak, so we soldiered on climbing higher and higher.
 Red fabric was tied to metal posts and chains along drop offs to keep visitors away from the edge.
 The cloth blew in the wind creating a sound of birds wings flapping.
-In addition, shiny gold locks covered the chains locked on to symbolize good luck.
+In addition, shiny gold locks covered the chains to symbolize good luck.
 Further and further we climbed.
 A large boulder appeared and as we turned the corner we spotted the South Peak right in front of us surrounded with locks and streaming red pixels.
 We stood on one of the highest peaks in China, nothing but smiles.

 A little ways back there was a sign that read, “Plank Walk in the Sky,” so we turned around and followed the arrows.
 More colors and banners appeared when we came across a Taoist Temple hidden atop Huashan and among the rocks.
 A small maze of hallways spit us out on the other side and near a large bell with another arrow.
 Along a small path, with nothing but a chain separating us from flying towards the ground and into the yellow river, led us to a man giving out chest harnesses and carabiners.
 This was it.